UserDir: The name of the directory that is appended onto a user's home

 Download the raw file with wget or curl

-wget -O userdir.conf.example http://exampleconfig.com/static/raw/apache/rhel8/etc/httpd/conf.d/userdir.conf
+wget -O userdir.conf.example https://exampleconfig.com/static/raw/apache/rhel8/etc/httpd/conf.d/userdir.conf

-curl http://exampleconfig.com/static/raw/apache/rhel8/etc/httpd/conf.d/userdir.conf > userdir.conf.example
+curl https://exampleconfig.com/static/raw/apache/rhel8/etc/httpd/conf.d/userdir.conf > userdir.conf.example